Surgical Subspecialties

 However: Advanced adenoma detection rate (aADR), arguably the most clinically relevant metric, shows no significant improvement (RR 1.01, 95% CI 0.90-1.13).

-Part 2: Prostate Cancer Detection AI
+Prostate Cancer AI

 PI-RADS and AI Integration